 Beep, beep, beep–big trucks coming through!
-Kids of all ages marvel at construction trucks, so these preschool construction theme lesson plans are perfect for learning all about construction sites.
+Kids of all ages marvel at construction trucks, so these 16+ construction activities for free preschool lesson plans are perfect for learning all about construction sites.

 In this post you’ll find preschool lesson plan ideas and activities for a preschool construction theme.
 Included are hands-on play activities, arts and crafts, and of course…lots of reading and learning.
 All these lesson planning ideas are typed up in a completely free printable lesson plan at the end of this post!